Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Preliminary

 where $\dvg_E T$ is the boundary divergence of $T$ on $E$, defined by

-\end{lem} \begin{proof} Since the computation of the first variation of the perimeter is standard, see e.g.~\cite[Theorem~17.5]{Mag2012}, it is enough to compute the first variation of $P_\eps$.
-We will show that (recall the notation~$T_x=T(x)$)
+\end{lem} \begin{proof} Since the computation of the first variation of the perimeter is standard, see e.g.~\cite[Theorem~17.5]{Mag2012}, we only compute the first variation of $P_\eps$.
+We show that (recall the notation~$T_x=T(x)$),

 Notice that using~\cref{boundpg} and the fact that $T$ is Lipschitz continuous,~\cref{Hposrad,,Hmoment1} imply that both terms on the right-hand side are well-defined.
 Since $\eps$ does not play any role we may assume without loss of generality that $\eps=1$.
 We set $ F_G(t)\coloneqq \frac{1}{2} P_1(f_t(E)) $.
-Note that choosing $t_0\le 1/\norm{\grad T}_{L^\infty}$, $f_t$ is a diffeomorphism of $\R^n$ for every $t$ such that $\abs{t}\le t_0$.
+Note that by choosing $t_0\le 1/\norm{\grad T}_{L^\infty}$, $f_t$ is a diffeomorphism of $\R^n$ for every $t$ such that $\abs{t}< t_0$.
 In particular $f_t(E)$ is a set of finite perimeter (see e.g.~\cite[Proposition~17.1]{Mag2012}).
 Thus, $F_G(t)$ is well-defined for every $t\in(-t_0,t_0)$.
 We then set (for the moment this is just a notation)

 We claim that as $t\to 0$,

 This would show that $F_G$ is differentiable in $0$ with derivative $F'_G(0)$, concluding the proof.
 Changing variables, for any $t$ small enough we have

 Since $\det D f_t (x)=1+ t \dvg T(x) +O(t^2)$, we find